loulafripouille/express-form-handler/README.md

 Install mocha if you don't have it: `npm install -g mocha` Go to the root directory and run test with: `mocha`

+# Changelog

+## v0.3.1

+- Fix custom error messages for constraint errors (equals to, required).
+I forgot to implement that :).
+- Add tests for this.

+## v0.3.0

+- Add custom error messages feature.
+- Fix i18n error.
+  - If the i18n error was already used by your project and configured, on showing translated error messages, that overwrite your i18n configuration settings.
+  - Then, I removed i18n dependency for a simple require-dir on json files.
+- Add common.js file to handle some 'magic values' through constants system.

 # I'm working on...

 - **Inheritance** that allow you to extend form (DRY principle)